-The cost of post-employment benefits is determined using the projected benefit method pro-rated on service and various assumptions.
-The discount rate used to determine the accrued benefit obligation was determined based on the Ontario provincial yield curve and a spread.
-Effective December 31, 2014 the spread is equal to 50% of the yield spread between Ontario provincial and AA corporate bonds.
-Actuarial gains and losses are amortized over the average remaining service period of active employees.
-Past service costs are expensed in the period of the plan amendment.
+For other non-pension defined plans, the cost of post-employment benefits earned by employees is actuarially determined using the accrued benefit method, pro-rated on service, and management's best estimate of salary escalation (where applicable), retirement ages of employees and expected health-care costs.
+The discount rate used to determine the accrued benefit obligation was determined by reference to the rate of return on provincial government and corporate bonds for varying durations based on the cash flows expected from the post-employment benefit obligations.
+Actuarial gains and losses are amortized over the remaining service lives of the employees.
+Past service costs relating to plan amendments are expensed when incurred.